tshetty1974/dailyDollar/DESIGN.md

 recommendation, subjects it to a bull-versus-skeptic debate, redrafts in light of that debate, has a critic score the result, and writes the accepted answer to long-term memory.
 Each recommendation must carry evidence items that name their source, and every step emits an OpenTelemetry span.
-Note the precise scope: the schema enforces attribution on the evidence list, not on the narrative fields (thesis, risks, assumptions) - see section 7.

 ### 1.3 Scope boundaries

 - **Fundamentals are only grounded for companies whose filings have been ingested.**